PT billing units

 Physical therapy billing units, PT billing units

-Physical therapy billing units are important for any physical therapist practicing outside of a cash-based practice.
+PT billing units are important for any physical therapist practicing outside of a cash-based practice.
 PT billing units are an essential part of receiving payment from contracted insurance providers for your services.
 Depending on the intervention you provide your patient and the patient’s insurance plan, the rules for PT billing units will vary.
 Let’s take a deeper look into PT billing units to help you feel confident you are getting the most out of each session.

 What are PT billing units and why are they important?

 Let’s face it, most therapists would prefer to focus on patient care and not on the financial aspect of the business.
 Many clinics are feeling the squeeze of reduced reimbursement rates for physical therapy services from big insurance companies, however.
 While patient care takes precedence, optimal PT billing unit practices are a close second.
 When it comes to billing, a unit of service will be attached to either a timed or untimed CPT Code.
 CPT codes are current procedural terminology codes.
-CPT codes are utilized to describe the physical therapy services rendered when submitting a claim to a third party payer.
-A therapist will select a CPT code based on the type of interventions they used.
-Common CPT codes include 97110 (therex), 97140 (manual therapy) and 97161 (low complexity evaluation).

 Most PT billing unit codes are described in terms of 15-minute units of service.
 The payor source determines how many minutes of service are required to be delivered before a therapist can bill for a single unit of care and also how many PT billing units of service can be billed within a treatment session of a given length.
 In addition to timed codes, there are also many untimed codes.
 In this case only one unit of service will be billed no matter how long the intervention lasts.
-One of the most important things to know is whether the insurance plan follows Medicare’s 8-minute rule
+One of the most important things to know is whether the insurance plan follows Medicare’s 8-minute rule.

 Medicare 8-minute rule